 I initially posted this Christmas family story ten years ago while Dad was still living.
 The truth of it never becomes outdated and is worth revisiting.

+As a child, I would hear my parents and grandparents talk about the Christmas Tree – not as an object but as an event.
+In the 1930s, both schools (Belford and Woodland) in the Big Bend community held an evening extravaganza each December for the students and their families at each particular school.
 My father, Edmund Gates, Jr., recalled the enormous decorated tree in the Woodland (not to be confused with the district consolidated in 1990, also named Woodland) schoolhouse located where Lester Anson’s home is currently.
 The students would perform in the school Christmas program.
 Then the highlight of the evening was the children receiving gifts that decorated the tree.

 The parents would purchase gifts for their children and then take the gifts to a designated lady from the community who would tie the gifts to the school tree.
 The children could hardly wait to have their names called and receive a gift from the Christmas tree.
 As children living in the Great Depression, you can imagine their anticipation.